middleman/middlemanapp.com/source/advanced/custom.html.markdown

 ### Compass Callback

-Similarly, if you're extension relies on variable and settings within Compass to be ready, use the `compass_config` callback.
+Similarly, if your extension relies on variable and settings within Compass to be ready, use the `compass_config` callback.

 ``` ruby
 module MyFeature